 Here are long-ago stories, pictures and recipes from a most unusual family.
 Feed your hunger and your love for the American Southwest.

-“In a modern world that seems so often to be cold and flavorless, ‘Back Roads, Horned Toads and What’s for Dinner’ is a plentiful serving of scrumptious warmth.”
+“In a modern world that seems so often to be cold and flavorless, ‘Back Roads, Dead Cats and What’s for Dinner’ is a plentiful serving of scrumptious warmth.”

 –Mary Sojourner, author of Going through Ghosts, Bonelight and NPR commentator